FrederikDanielsen/probpy/README.md

 - `probpy.goodness_of_fit`: containing functions that can be used to test whether a stochastic variable follows a certain distribution
 - `probpy.monte_carlo`: containing functions that can be used to perform monte carlo simulations

+Let us start by importing the following class and function.

 ```python
 from probpy.core import StochasticVariable, set_random_seed